- About Progeria

 Meryl Fink, Esq., President and Executive Director

-Working closely with the Board of Directors, officers, staff and volunteers, Ms. Gordon is responsible for day-to-day management and for ensuring The Progeria Research Foundation's financial growth and program development.
+Working closely with the Board of Directors, officers, staff and volunteers, Ms. Fink is responsible for day-to-day management and for ensuring The Progeria Research Foundation's financial growth and program development.

 Leslie B. Gordon, MD, PhD, Medical Director, Co-Founder